jundalisay/spblist/content/en/research/mao/quotations/chapter-28.md

 Selected Works, Vol. II, p.
 198.
 {{< /cite >}}

+In sizing up situations, Communists should be:
+- the most far-sighted
+- the most self-sacrificing
+- the most resolute
-Communists should be the most far-sighted, the most self-sacrificing, the most resolute, and the least prejudiced in sizing up situations, and should rely on the majority of the masses and win their support.
+- the least prejudiced

+They should rely on the majority of the masses and win their support.

 {{< cite >}}
 "The Tasks of the Chinese Communist Party in the Period of Resistance to Japan" (May 3, 1937), Selected Works, Vol. I, p.
 274.*